Policy Updated April 2022

 6.2 Such 3rd Parties only have access to the personal information they need to perform those services.

-6.3 Such 3rd parties are bound by contractual arrangements with Ourselves and are required to keep your personal information secure and confidential.
+6.3 Such 3rd parties are bound by contractual arrangements with Ourselves in accordance with Data Protection legislation and are required to keep your personal information secure and confidential.
 They may only use it as permitted by us in accordance with our Privacy Policies.

 6.5 The third parties who provide services on our behalf fall into the following categories:

-ii) Our business partners or advisors for the purposes of completing or investigating a transaction with you.
+6.5.2 Our business partners or advisors for the purposes of completing a contract with you.

-iii) Marketing agencies appointed to provide services to us
+6.5.3 Marketing agencies appointed to provide services to us.

-iv) The service providers operating this site on our behalf
+6.5.4 The service providers operating this site on our behalf.

-v) Accountants, auditors, law firms, payment processors, information technology support providers
+6.5.5 Accountants, auditors, law firms, payment processors, information technology support providers.

 7. How long do we store your data?

-7.1 We will not keep your data for longer than is necessary for the relevant purposes set out in our Company Compliance Policy.
+7.1 We will not keep your data for longer than is necessary for the relevant purposes set out in this Privacy Notice and our Company Compliance Policies.

-7.2 Where you have purchased a product or service from us, we will hold your relevant personal details to enable us to provide after-sales services and to administer the contract.
+7.2 Where you have purchased a product or service from us, we will hold your relevant personal details to enable us to administer the contract and provide such after-sales services as may be required.